401(k) Fraud - Are You a Victim?

 - Have former employees, now retired, experienced difficulty in accessing funds in their 401(k) account;

 - Have there been frequent changes in the account administrators or managers;

 - Has your company been experiencing financial setbacks;

 - Have the investment options offered by the plan had higher fees compared to other options with lower fees.

 ERISA also provides whistleblower protection for an employee who reports improper activity occurring in a 401(k) account or other employer sponsored retirement program.
 ERISA contains anti-retaliatory provisions protecting employees who notify authorities about irregularities in their employer’s retirement plan.

 Does your company offer shares of the company stock as one of the 401(k) investment options?
 If so, be careful.
 Concentrating your retirement account in the company stock could have terrible consequences for your retirement account if the company stock suffers a significant decline in price.

-The above points to the fact that if you feel your 401(k) plan is being mismanaged, you should contact the experienced securities attorneys at Lubiner, Schmidt & Palumbo for a free consultation to review your 401(k) account and discuss your options.
+The above points to the fact that if you feel your 401(k) plan is being mismanaged, you should contact the experienced securities attorneys at Lubiner, Schmidt & Palumbo for a consultation to review your 401(k) account and discuss your options.
 The attorneys at Lubiner, Schmidt & Palumbo can examine your 401(k) account, investigate your employer and the 401(k) account administrator to determine whether or not ERISA has been violated and whether you are entitled to compensated for losses, excessive fees, etc.